SiegeEngineers/WololoKingdoms/README.md

 ## Special thanks
 - Tails8521 for the African Kingdoms version of this installer.
 Without him this would never have happened.
 - The UserPatch team for making the new bonuses possible to use and all other great improvements that Userpatch brings.
+- The folks at Voobly for the support offered and a great platform to play the mod on.
 - Apre for the genieutils library
 - Tapsa for Advanced Genie Editor
 - Alqualunte and TriRem for advices and testing